MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 With a press on "connect to SPU" the program should connect to the Dashboard.

+The momentary system time of the computer can be set as the momentary system time of the SPU with the "Sync Time" button.

 The Dashboard contains five tabs: **Stability**, **Raw data view**, **Replay**, **System** and **Database**.
 The header of the Dashboard, which is active on all the mentioned tabs, has a Connection identifier and the ICOtronic logo.